 Personally, I’ve always struggled to put into words what I want to be when I grow up, mostly because I don’t really identify that well with “the machine” or its methods as a whole.
-I’m no longer very consumer and into material things like I may have been in the past.
-I’m much more interested in the value and growth that comes with traveling and experiencing new people, places, and cultures around the world.
+I’m no longer a big consumer or into material things to the degree I was in the past.
+Now I’m more interested in the personal growth and knowledge that comes with traveling and experiencing new people, places, and cultures around the world.

 Of course, my lack of solid footing might seem a little odd since I’m already about halfway through the years I’ll spend upright on this big blue ball.
 But maybe it’s not that odd, since I’m a firm believer that if we’re doing it right, we never really “figure it out” or stop desiring to grow and learn.

-The more we try to be a “better person” (whatever that means to each of us…), we tend to realize just how fallible…and human…we really are to the intricacies of life.
-Once again making it more painfully obvious just how important it is to continue to try harder and continue to be open and to learning.
+The more we try to be a “better person” (whatever that means to each of us…), we tend to realize just how fallible…and ignorant…we really are to the intricacies of life.
+Once again making it painfully obvious just how important it is to continue to try harder and continue to be open and to learning.

 This site participates in the Amazon Services LLC Associates Program and other affiliate programs and may earn from qualifying purchases.
 You’re never charged more, but it helps out little by little!
 Check out “Privacy” in the top menu if you need to know more!